How I got here:

 In the initial interview I assess family of origin, current situation and a whether or not a client desires to incorporate Scripture and prayer into the process.
 If they do not wish to incorporate faith, we proceed with therapy using the skills and training I have acquired in school and life.

 The basis of my work is getting to the client’s core belief about themselves and others.
+This belief about who they are forms the motivation and often becomes the filter they see the world through.
+It can also determine how they believe someone else sees them.
 Sometimes it is emotionally based and sometimes it is a wrong thought pattern.
-The way I work takes many forms: looking at attachments, building an appropriate view of self, changing self-talk, I encourage journaling, praying (for those who are so inclined), and I assign homework.
+The way I work takes many forms: looking at attachments, which is the way a person learns to bond early in life through relationships in early childhood, together we build an appropriate view of self, changing self-talk into healthy self-talk.
+Also, I encourage journaling, praying (for those who are so inclined), and I occasionally assign homework.

 During the time I was getting my MS in Counseling Psychology I heard a lot about Eye Movement Desensitization and Reprocessing (EMDR) ~ it’s ability to get to trauma and anxiety in a different way than talk therapy.
 This intrigued me, so after I graduated and became an intern, I took the two basic trainings.
 As we learned the protocols, we practiced on each other and I experienced a sense of release of creativity.
 In subsequent trainings I’ve experienced a shift that gave me a greater sense of self confidence.
-Since then I’ve become a Certified EMDR Therapist.
+Because I want to help my clients experience that I chose to become a Certified EMDR Therapist.

 Why I work with anxiety and trauma: